 - Red Beans and Rice – This simple dish was traditionally served on Mondays, which was wash day.
 It was a quick meal to throw together using the previous day’s rice.
 If you’re in the French Quarter, queue up at Mother’s, otherwise, stop by Joey K’s to get your fill.
 And vegetarians beware … this dish is almost always made with sausage.

 - Gumbo – This popular stew usually features a combination of meats (and / or seafood) and vegetables is a boldly-flavored sauce.
 There are a few different varieties, including Gumbo z’Herbes which is made with greens.
 Dooky Chase’s is a well-known spot to grab a bowl, but there are lots of other popular options, too.

-- Jambalaya – Jambalaya is another wildly popular dish in New Orleans.
+- Jambalaya – Jambalaya is another wildly popular dish.
 It’s a combination of meats, seafood, and veggies mixed with rice, and you’ll find it served all over.
 Join the line at Mother’s to indulge.